THE PARABLE OF THE WICKED VINEDRESSERS

 After the Lord Jesus had narrated this parable, the religious leaders who heard it perceived that He was speaking about them and therefore sought to lay hands on Jesus to kill Him (Matt.
 21:45-46).

 What is it in this parable that angered the Jewish leaders to the extent of seeking to kill Jesus?

-The parable of the wicked vinedressers is about a certain landowner who planted a vineyard and set a hedge around it, dug a winepress in it and built a tower, and then leased it to vinedressers and went into a far country.
+The parable of the wicked vinedressers is about a certain landowner who planted a vineyard and set a hedge around it, dug a winepress in it, and built a tower.
+He then leased it to vinedressers and went into a far country.

 When the season of the fruits drew near, the landowner sent his servants to the vinedressers that they might receive the fruit for him.
-But, instead of giving these servants the fruit of the vineyard, they maltreated them – seized, stoned and killed some of them.
-(Matt.
-21:33-36).
+But instead of giving these servants the vineyard fruit, they maltreated them – seized, stoned, and killed some of them.

-Eventually, the owner of the vineyard sent his son to the vinedressers, thinking they would respect his son and give him the fruit of his vineyard.
+Eventually, the vineyard owner sent his son to the vinedressers, thinking they would respect his son and give him the fruit of his vineyard.
 Unfortunately, he was wrong.
-They took his son, cast him out of the vineyard and killed him (Matt.
+They took his son, cast him out of the vineyard, and killed him (Matt.
 21:38-39).

-Jesus ended this parable asking,“Therefore, when the owner of the vineyard comes, what will he do to those vinedressers?”
+Jesus ended this parable by asking, “Therefore, when the owner of the vineyard comes, what will he do to those vinedressers?”

 The people answered rightly.
 They said to Jesus, “He will destroy those wicked men miserably, and lease his vineyard to other vinedressers who will render to him the fruits in their seasons.”
 (Matt.
 21:41 NKJV).

 The Lord Jesus primarily employed this parable to show or express to the Jews their rebellious attitudes towards God.
 In this parable, the children of Israel are the vinedressers chosen and appointed by God to be caretakers of His vineyard.